Niiok/niiok.github.io/C/intro.md

 - Creator's words
   - > C is a general-purpose programming language which features economy of expression, modern control flow and data structures, and a rich set of operators.
-  - > C wears well as one's experience with it grows
+  - > C wears well as one's experience with it grows.
+  - > C is a relatively "low level" language.

 - standard library
   - input output